RaCourse/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is created solely for the Coursera course "The Data Scientist's Toolbox"
+This repo is created for the Coursera course "The Data Scientist's Toolbox"